Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 ![fonzo mapping](https://github.com/christianhaitian/arkos/raw/main/devices/rg351p_halflife_fonzo.png)

 ### OpenTyrian
 Instructions: OpenTyrian 2.1 files are already included as they were made freeware sometime ago.
-Just start OpenTyrian from Ports in Emulationstation.
+Just start OpenTyrian from Ports in the Emulationstation.

 ### Pico-8
-Instructions: Add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to /roms/bios/pico-8 folder and add your .png game files to /roms/ports/pico-8 folder then start pico-8 from Ports in emulationstation menu
+Instructions: Add the contents of your purchased Pico-8 Raspberry Pi Pico-8 zip to /roms/bios/pico-8 folder and add your .png game files to /roms/ports/pico-8 folder then start pico-8 from Ports in the emulationstation menu

 ### Quake 1
 Instructions: Add .pak files to /roms/ports/quake/quakepaks then start Quake from Ports in the emulationstation menu

 ### Quake 2
-Instructions: Add .pak files to /roms/ports/quake2/baseq2 then start Quake 2 from Ports in emulationstation menu. \
+Instructions: Add .pak files to /roms/ports/quake2/baseq2 then start Quake 2 from Ports in the emulationstation menu. \
 Notes: There's no support for music at this time until Libretro or the original developer of that emulator fixes this.

 ### Rick Dangerous